 The beauty is that there’s a wide range to choose from covering everything from Ice skating to learning a second language as well as some unique extracurricular activities too.
 Encouraging your child to stretch themselves outside of the school environment and to try new things is important for their social skills as well as their physical and mental development.

 Whether your child is quiet and academic, shy and retiring, or outgoing and confident, you will find something to suit them if you do your research.
 Children do well when they’re challenged, as this sixth form in Somerset suggests.

 Below are some ideas for extracurricular activities and the benefits they bring:

 The choice is all there for the taking and the beauty of the Guiding and Scouting movements is that they envelop so many different activities.
 Weekly meetings take place in a local hall so your child will be mixing with local children, some of whom may already attend their school.
 Activities are varied including crafts, singing, sports and outdoor pursuits such as hiking, camping and water sports.

-The fees are very low as the leaders are all volunteers.
+The fees are very low as the leaders are all volunteers wanting to contribute to their community.
 You may need to put your child’s name down on a waiting list as many groups are heavily oversubscribed.
 In some areas, parents put their child’s name down on a waiting list at birth.
 In other areas, there is no waiting list – it’s best to call and check as soon as you consider the option.

 Try them all out

 You can take advantage of the taster sessions which many clubs offer.
-These are usually free though you do need to book for most.
+These are usually free, though you do need to book in advance for most.
 A taster session is a good way for your child to give something new a try without the pressure of feeling that they’re committing to something forever.